datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 ISTC
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** International Standard Text Code: a unique “number" assigned to a textual work.
+**Full Name:** International Standard Text Code

+**Description:** A unique “number" assigned to a textual work.
 An ISTC consists of 16 numbers and/or letters.

 **Example:**

 .. code:: xml

-  <relatedIdentifier relatedIdentifierType="ISTC" relationType="Cites">0A9 2002 12B4A105 7 </relatedIdentifier>
+  <relatedIdentifier relatedIdentifierType="ISTC" relationType="Cites">0A9 2002 12B4A105 7</relatedIdentifier>

 .. _LISSN: